Ramsden, Oxfordshire: Economic and social history

-Ramsden is a linear village, lying east-west along an old road that intersects Akeman Street.
+Ramsden is a linear village, lying east–west along an old road that intersects Akeman Street.
 Wychwood Lodge in the High Street was built late in the 16th century and had been extended by the middle of the 17th century.
 It is built of coursed Cotswold stone rubble with ashlar dressings and has a Stonesfield slate roof.
 The front doorway and the main ground floor fireplace are Tudor.
 The house is a Grade II* listed building.
 Trades in Ramsden included a forge and attached cottage that were built in the middle of the 18th century.
 The forge is no longer trading, and has been converted into part of the attached cottage.

 Amenities

-Ramsden has a public house, the Royal Oak, that was built in 1660.
-In 2019 it was purchased by a local resident.
-It was closed to undergo a complete refurbishment which is now fully open with five bedrooms and serves breakfast, lunch and dinner.
 The Memorial Hall is Ramsden's village hall.
 It is converted from a former barn in the High Street and commemorates the men of the parish who died in the First and Second World Wars.
 There is also a war memorial in the form of a stone obelisk in the centre of the village in front of the Royal Oak.
+Ramsden has a public house, the Royal Oak, that was built in 1660.
+In 2019 it was purchased by a local resident.
+It was closed to undergo a complete refurbishment which is now fully open with five bedrooms and serves meals.